eccenca/cmem-plugin-index/README.md

 ## Repository Structure

-- `cmem_plugin_index//`: Contains the Python package, a CLI that queries PyPI and fetches details of plugins.
+- `cmem_plugin_index/`: contains the Python package, a CLI that queries PyPI and fetches details of plugins.
 - `data/`: Stores the generated JSON file (`plugins_info.json`) with details about each `cmem-plugin` package, including the package ID, name, summary, and latest version.
 - `.github/`: Contains GitHub Actions workflow files that automate the daily updates.
 - `README.md`: This file.